 The biggest challenge is who and what can influence customers’ behavior

-I have got the impression that when an influencer has got over 100,000 followers then the level of engagement with his/her followers (aka community, tribe) starts to flatten out.
+I have the impression that when an influencer has over 100,000 followers, the level of engagement with their followers (also known as their community or tribe) starts to flatten out.

-In other words, these fans, followers are less likely to interact with the influencer because they can have the impression that they don’t/won’t get the desired attention from the influencer.
+In other words, these fans and followers are less likely to interact with the influencer because they may have the impression that they won’t receive the desired attention from the influencer.
 This means communication will be less effective.

-At this moment, there is no proof if you cooperate with an influencer with hundreds of thousands, or millions, of followers then your campaign will be more effective.
+At this moment, there is no proof that if you cooperate with an influencer with hundreds of thousands, or millions, of followers, then your campaign will be more effective.

 Engagement as a social media KPI was always an important KPI for marketers, but when we realize the size of the content tsunami that our customers are facing we start to understand its importance.

-You can also ask yourself can you pay attention to every single news, content that you see on the Internet.
+You can also ask yourself, can you pay attention to every single news item and content that you see on the Internet.
 Congratulations to those who are able to do so. 🙂

 To gain their attention and trust is not simple in the current media environment.